Nau mai, haere mai, welcome to EyeContact. You are invited to respond to reviews and contribute to discussion by registering to participate.

 In Starkwhite, five unusual linear three-dimensional paintings by Melbourne artist Jim Roche (b.1989) cling to the wall as a strange sort of sculpture/drawing hybrid.
 Made of carved poplar, polystyrene foam, ink and synthetic resin that collectively draw on surfboard and skateboard technology, but looking eviscerated, these glossy minimalist ‘A-frame’ sculptures have an impeccable industrial finish with no traces of manual colour application—only delicately sprayed airbrush.
 Colour radiates from within the depths of the resin, not from the outer surface.
 Three or four hues are used for each.

 The enclosed bulbous negative space is a crucial element.
-Their dominant inverted or toppled U or V shapes, though ‘vessels’, have landscape connotations when placed horizontally on a vertical wall; or as a variety of archway when vertical.
+Their dominant inverted or toppled U, V or H shapes, though ‘vessels’, have landscape connotations when placed horizontally on a vertical wall; or as a variety of archway when vertical.
 The large symmetrical layered abstract shapes (sometimes stacked within the arches, or receding as in a tunnel) have an architectural strangeness when seen in an enclosed gallery space, because their curved, contour-clinging, painted bands make them hard to categorize.

-As with any drawing, we mentally fill in details between the outer contours whilst enjoying their formal linear idiosyncrasies and internal spatial implications.
-We look through whilst also looking at them.
+As with a linear drawing, we mentally fill in details between the outer contours whilst enjoying their formal idiosyncrasies and internal spatial implications.
+Through these carved joined-up ‘brackets’ we are invited to imaginatively ‘penetrate’ the solid Auckland gallery walls contained within.
+We look through and into, whilst also looking at them.

 John Hurrell